- How to make an appoinment

 If you need to cancel or re-schedule your appointment, please call Rutgers University-Newark Student Health Services at 973-353-5231 Monday - Friday between the hours of 8:30AM - 4:30PM as soon as possible and 24 hours in advance.
 There will be a $5 ($10 for repeat) fee for appointments canceled on the same day.

 Penalties are assessed for students who repeatedly do not show for appointments.
 This includes same-day cancellations.
+The wasted time allotted to this scheduled appointment could been better spent to serve another student's medical need.
 After an initial warning, the charge is $5 for the first charge, and subsequently, $10 each time for repeat no shows.

 In most cases, students come on time and appreciate to be seen on time.
 The Health Staff tries its best to see patient at their scheduled appointment.
 A late arrival shortens the alloted time for the health provider to address the visit and delays the next scheduled appointment of another student.